|Best lightweight vacuum||Dyson V11 Torque Drive Cordless Vacuum Cleaner||Check Price||

 So how do they work?
 You’ve probably come across robot vacuums in the past.
 The early iterations weren’t particularly sophisticated; they basically ambled around a room turning around when they bumped into something, and accidentally falling down steps.
 But technology has moved on and the newest ones not only work with household assistants, such as Amazon’s Alexa, but also have sensors to help them map out a room so that they don’t clean the same area twice.
 They also “know” when their battery is getting low and can get themselves back to the charging station to juice up before starting again where they left off.
 Some also come with an app that you can use to instruct them to clean a particular area of a room, so if there’s a spillage, you don’t even have to get off the sofa to clear it up.
 The best part: They can continually pick up pet hair each time they run, so you don’t have to worry about doing a marathon cleaning session.

 The dream?
 Well, kind of.
 A robot won’t do the stairs for you, so if you have staircases, they’ll need manual attention, plus they’re pricey, and while some do come with a mop function, most don’t allow you to use much more than water, so it’s pretty perfunctory.
-Plus, some don’t recognize the difference between a hard floor and carpet so you could end up with a soggy rug if you’re not careful.

 Best robot vacuum for pet hair: Roborock Robot Vacuum and Mop